-The façade of the hospital is decorated with the interesting colored sixteenth-century terracotta frieze, covered by a layer of bright polychrome ceramic, depicting the Seven Works of Mercy and realized by the artists Santi Buglioni and Filippo Paladini.
-Underneath the frieze, between the arches of the loggia, there are some terracotta medallions made by Giovanni Della Robbia representing scenes of the life of the Virgin Mary, the coat of arms of the Medici Family, the symbols of Pistoia and of its two hospitals.
+Interesting colored sixteenth-century terracotta friezes decorate the façade of the hospital.
+A layer of bright polychrome ceramic covers the friezes, depicting the Seven Works of Mercy and realized by the artists Santi Buglioni and Filippo Paladini.
+In between the arches of the loggia, you can admire some terracotta medallions made by Giovanni Della Robbia representing scenes of the life of the Virgin Mary, the coat of arms of the Medici Family, the symbols of Pistoia, and of its two hospitals.

 We ended our day discovering the best things to do in Pistoia in the charming Piazza Della Sala.
-At the time when Pistoia was under the reign of Lombards, it was the center of Pistoia.
+Under the reign of Lombards, this piazza was the center of Pistoia.
 Later it became a trade center and this feature still survives.
-In fact, Piazza della Sala and the adjoined Piazza degli Ortaggi everyday host the colored stalls of the farmer’s market where to buy fresh fruit and vegetables.
+In fact, Piazza della Sala and the adjoined Piazza degli Ortaggi host the colored stalls of the farmer’s daily market where to buy fresh fruit and vegetables.
 At night, the two piazze turn into the most lively places in town for an aperitivo, dinner, or a drink in one of many nice little bars.

-Our stay of Pistoia lasted only half a day.
-Right after lunch, a heavy shower interrupted our visit.
-We had the time to experience the best things to do in Pistoia, but you can easily spend an entire day in town adding a stop to one or more of these places:
+Our stay in Pistoia lasted only half a day.
+You can easily spend an entire day in town adding a stop to one or more of these places: